Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Professor, Hubei Subsurface Multi-scale Imaging Key Laboratory, Institute of Geophysics and Geomatics, China University of Geosciences, Wuhan, China
+Professor, Institute of Geophysics and Geomatics, China University of Geosciences, Wuhan, Hubei, China

 Lie-hui Zhang is a Professor of the College of Petroleum Engineering and the Vice-president at Southwest Petroleum University (SPWU).
 He has published over 260 articles, has authored or co-edited eight books, and serves on numerous editorial boards.
 He is the 2012 recipient of China National Funds for Distinguished Young Scientists, awarded by the NSFC (Natural Science Foundation of China) and 2014 recipient of the Cheung Kong Scholars’ distinguished professor, awarded by the Chinese Ministry of Education.

 Wei received his B.Sc in Geophysics from Guilin University of Technology in 2012, MSc in Geological Engineering from China University of Geosciences (Wuhan) in 2015.
 Now he is PhD candidate in Institute of Geophysics and Geomatics of China University of Geosciences (Wuhan).
 His research focuses on modeling for electrical properties of porous media and thermal conduction characteristic of nanofluid, and fractal theory and its application.
 Wei has published 10 journal articles, which the total citation is 150 from Web of Science.